KidsAct!

 For the final performance, the students will be asked to wear black or navy blue pants, shorts, or skirts (no jeans, please!)
 Also, each student should wear a bright, solid-colored shirt free of logos or designs, along with dark colored, laced or buckled soft-soled shoes.

-KidsAct! sessions for the 2023 season take place July 31–August 4, 2023, with the showcase performance on August 5 at 11:00 a.m.
-Students must arrive at the park by 10:00 a.m. but parents may not enter the theatre until the House officially opens.
-Drop off during the week begins at 8:30 a.m.; classes begin promptly at 9:00 a.m. and pick up time is promptly 3:00 p.m.
+KidsAct! sessions for the 2025 season will take place July 28–August 1 , 2025, with the showcase performance on August 2 at 11:00 a.m.
+On the day of the showcase performance, students must arrive at the park by 10:00 a.m. but parents may not enter the theatre until the House officially opens.
+Drop off during the week begins at 8:30 a.m.; classes begin promptly at 9:00 a.m. and pick up time is promptly at 3:00 p.m.

-We are so thrilled to work with your young performers this summer!
-Please feel free to email the Education Director, Kat, at
+We are thrilled to work with your young performers this summer!
+Please feel free to email the Education Director at:

 with any and all questions.